 “We are so proud and happy that Kai had such a good start in such a lovely nursery being looked after by such amazing people”

 High Trees Nursery has a pool of welcoming, experienced and talented staff, who are the backbone of the nursery and one of the main reasons why parents choose us.

 Each and every month our newsletter provides all parents with a round up of what’s happening at High Trees Nursery.

 High Trees is an independent family owned business which has been run by the same family for 3 generations.
 We are very proud of this long tradition of care, development and education and delighted to continue to welcome new children to join the many thousands who have happy memories of High Trees.

-We have four rooms – Ducklings, Cygnets, Robins and Blackbirds.
+We have five rooms – Chicks, Ducklings, Cygnets, Robins and Blackbirds.
 The age range in each room is flexible as we like to let children progress through the rooms at their own pace as and when they are ready.

 Prior to changing rooms, children will visit the next room to experience the day there.
 We have always found that this helps the children to settle well into each new room as they become familiar with the new routine and members of staff, ensuring a smooth transition.

 We have a key worker system in place.
 The key worker attends to the personal needs of each child in their care and helps to ensure the smooth transition to the next room.
 Each room offers a progression of activities to ensure the continuing development of each child to the best of his or her abilities.